top of page

 At places like Kulaniapia Falls, visitors can descend over 120 feet alongside cascading water under expert supervision.

-At Umauma Falls, visitors can swim and rappel alongside 5 back-to-back waterfalls as the Umauma River cascades towards the ocean.
+At Umauma Falls, visitors can swim and rappel alongside five back-to-back waterfalls as the Umauma River cascades towards the ocean.

 The activity has become one of the fastest-growing parts of Hawaiʻi’s broader eco-tourism industry, appealing to travelers seeking immersive, adrenaline-filled experiences with a lower environmental impact.